berserkcoder/springBoot/README.md

 Zipkin: It is an open-source distributed tracing system

 Micrometer : It provides insights that help you keep tabs on your application's performance

+Configuration Management : Simply means managing and controlling the configurations of each microservice in the system

+Features :
+1) Centralized and Versioned Configuration
+2) Dynamic Updates
+3) Security
+4) Application and Profile Specific Configuration

+Benefits/advantages :
+1) Single source of truth
+2) Easier to manage and update configurations
+3) Enhances security and control
+4) Easy to deploy and scale microservices